Dhonowlgos

 Colonial Expansion and Fall of the Second Stoldavian Empire 7000 CE to 7400 CE

 The fall of the Second Stoldavian Empire allowed Dhonowlgos to expand without engaging in warfare.
 As the empire crumbled, Dhonowlgos quickly seized the opportunity to take over its nascent colonies on the Jaw Coast, Surom Land, and Refuge Bay in Stoldavia.
 By the late 7200s, the Wolgos had taken over these Stoldish settlements, claiming they had been abandoned.
-In reality, the Hlrike had clandestinely captured the Stoldish colonists and enslaved them, fabricating evidence that native Altaians were responsible for the settlements' demise.
+In reality, the Hlirke had clandestinely captured the Stoldish colonists and enslaved them, fabricating evidence that native Altaians were responsible for the settlements' demise.

 Paradoxically, while Dhonowlgos was expanding, it remained largely secluded from foreign nations and powers.
 The Wolgos flexed their naval might as a deterrent but avoided direct conflicts, maintaining a distance from the outside world.
 The fragmented state of Stoldavia in the 7300s allowed the Wolgos to focus on their New Xedun colony, favored for its remote location and the arctic seas that shielded it from the direct interest of other powers.
 New Xedun, with its boreal climate, temperate fringes in the south, and dry steppe landscape beyond the coasts, was unattractive to other colonial nations but suited the Wolgos.